filthyfil/computer-cli/README.md

 ## What is the motivation?
 This was a project inspired by the CodeCrafters challenge completed in order to "make your own claude code."
 I tend to use AI to do my computations nowadays, since I am too lazy to properly format it into some CAS or calculator.
 Fortunately, there are new solutions in the world for unstructured inputs.

+## How does it work, briefly?
 This project takes an input from the user from which it will construct a python program, execute it, and print the output from the user.
-Why not have the model tell you the answer?
-Because I wanted to guarentee some kind of algorithmic and an error that is traceable.
+Why not have the model tell you the answer directly?
+Because I wanted to curb the event that the model makes a trivial mathematical mistake or take a wild approach for something that can be done algorithmically.
 I wanted to avoid the case in which the AI can generate the correct answer, but because of conflict from memorized answers from the training data, go with another.
+This approach also doesn't let the model reason about the final answer, in a way that may be counterproductive.
 The model has 4 tools.
-It can Read files, it can Write files, it can execute Bash commands, and it has a flag to demonstrate to the user that it is confused.
-The reason for the latter is to give the model a clear way out if it's not able to make sense of the user's input.
+It can Read files (to solve stderr), it can Write files, it can execute Bash commands, and it has a flag to demonstrate to the user that it is confused.
+The reason for the latter is to give the model a clear way out if it's not able to make sense of the user's input, or if the model encounters some error that it doesn't know how to resolve.

 There are some guardrails for the Bash and Write tool that are in the linter `linter.py`.
 They simply just find possibly dangerous keywords like `os`, `rm`, `unmount`, and terminates the program if they are there.
 This could probably be better